berkeley-gif/cae-data-access-workshop/intake_downloading.md

 You can see that the rainfall average increases at end of century.

-Finally, you can export the yearly averaged data:
+Finally, you can export the monthly data:

 ```
 ds.to_netcdf('loca2.ucsd.cesm2-lens.ssp370.mon.d03.nc', encoding={k: {'zlib': True, 'complevel': 6} for k in ds})